ArtifexSoftware/mupdf.js/docs/getting-started/index.rst

 4. Create **HTML** & **JS** Test Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Just to try things out we can create a couple of test files to see if we can see the `mupdfjs` object in the browser.
+Just to try things out we can create a couple of test files to see if we can see the `mupdf` object in the browser.

 - Create a file called `test.html` and populate it as follows: